chall8908/cli-mastermind/README.md

-Obviously, it'd be a bit difficult to write your plan files in an entirely separate language, but there's nothing stopping you from delegating actions to another executable or even writing some C code to call into something else alltogether.
+Obviously, it'd be a bit difficult to write your plan files in an entirely separate language, but there's nothing stopping you from delegating actions to another executable or even writing some C code to call into something else altogether.

 If you are writing your plans in Ruby, Mastermind provides `CLI::Mastermind::Plan::Interface` which you can include in your plans to provide the basic `Plan` interface.

 ## Minimal Dependencies

-Mastermind only has one dependency, Shopify's excelent [cli-ui project][cli-ui].
+Mastermind only has one dependency, Shopify's excellent [cli-ui project][cli-ui].
 Mastermind doesn't require that you load it in your Gemfile or add anything to your project's configuration files.